BloomBooks/bloom-azure-functions/README.md

 The **bookCleanup** function is a timer function set to run once per day.
 See schedule below.

 It cleans up Parse and s3 artifacts from failed book uploads that were started over 24 hours ago but never completed.

+The server (or your machine if you are testing locally) must have the password for the `book-cleanup` user as an environment variable: `bloomParseServerProdBookCleanupPassword` for prod, `bloomParseServerDevBookCleanupPassword` for dev and `bloomParseServerUnitTestBookCleanupPassword` for unit tests.

 # dailyTimer Function